macalinao/ian-website/posts/2017-12-15-the-cryptoeconomics-of-eos-vs-ethereum.md

 ## Transaction fees

-In order to understand EOS's economic model, one must first understand the reason behind transaction fees.
+In order to understand EOS's economic model, one must first understand the reason behind Ethereum's transaction fees.

 Imagine a world where there were no transaction fees.
 In Bitcoin and Ethereum, there is a limit to the number of transactions that can be included in a block.
 Thus, if I were a malicious individual who wanted the network to fail, I could make a lot of transactions between my own wallets without losing any money.
 However, due to the transaction limit, I would render the blockchain useless for anyone else, and it would be difficult to determine what transactions are legitimate.